Adroiti/docs-for-code-review-tools/RuboCop/Layout-MultilineMethodDefinitionBraceLayout.md

 ## Description

-This cop checks that the closing brace in a method definition is either on the same line as the last method parameter, or a new line.
+This rule checks that the closing brace in a method definition is either on the same line as the last method parameter, or a new line.

 When using the `symmetrical` (default) style: